ILIegolord/ILIegolord/README.md

 - 👋 Hi, I’m @ILIegolord
-- 👀 I’m interested in Web3, coding, education
+- 👀 I’m interested in Android apps, Web3, coding
-- 🌱 I’m currently learning how to build an Ethereum blockchain app
+- 🌱 I’m currently learning how to build more and more commplex apps
-- 💞️ I’m looking to collaborate on Web 3 applications
+- 💞️ I’m looking to collaborate on Android applications
 - 📫 How to reach me ... email fredi.wolf.97@gmail.com

 <!---